About 60 days before a vehicle's registration expires, the N.C. Division of Motor Vehicles mails to the address on record

-To renew online, the registered owner must have the vehicle’s license plate number and last five digits of the vehicle title number, both of which can be found on the renewal notice as well as the vehicle registration card.
+To renew online, the registered owner must have the vehicle’s license plate number and last five digits of the vehicle title number, both of which can be found on the renewal notice, the prior registration card or an individual’s

 Requirements & Restrictions

 Before renewing a vehicle's registration, the vehicle must first undergo a

 safety and/or emissions inspection no more than 90 days before its license plate expires.
 (Some vehicles may qualify for a waiver.)

 North Carolina liability insurance must be maintained continuously on a vehicle for registration to be renewed.

 Under certain circumstances, an individual may not be able to register a vehicle.
 These are referred to as

 registration stops, or "blocks."
 Please review the list of registration stops and take the required steps to clear them before continuing.

 Questions regarding vehicle values and appeals on tax values must be directed to the

 tax assessor in the county where the vehicle is registered, not NCDMV.